 Setting Up Your Wedding Candy Bar

-Next, it’s time to think about the logistics.
+Next, it’s time to think about the logistics of your wedding candy table.
 You’ll want to make sure your guests have a seamless experience and that starts with making sure the candy bar is set up in its own devoted, easy-to-access area.

 We recommend making sure your candy bar is: